 1.1 Transitions: 14th Century Art in Europe

 The 14th century (1300s) was a transitional time in European art and culture.
-During this period the medieval world begins to change and we begin to see glimpses of Renaissance ideas in the visual arts by artists like Giotto and in literature by figures like Dante and Petrarch.
-Socially, one of the defining characteristics of the period was the Black Death, which struck Europe in the middle of the 1300s and killed a quarter of the population.
+During this period the medieval world begins to change and we see glimpses of Renaissance ideas in the visual arts by artists like Giotto and in literature by figures like Dante and Petrarch.
+Socially, one of the defining characteristics of the period was the Black Death, which struck Europe quickly in the middle of the 1300s–in part due to increased speed and volume of trade around the world–and resulted in the death of approximately one quarter of the population.

 Much of the cultural activity of the Renaissance was centered in Florence, a city-state in Tuscany on the Italian peninsula that experienced tremendous urban and economic growth in the late medieval and Early Renaissance periods.